Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Variable-Frequency Model Learning

 \subsection{Data Collection}

-To collect state-control trajectories for residual dynamics learning, we implemented an MPC controller with the nominal dynamics model \eqref{eq:discrete_nominal_model} and a reference body trajectory $\bfx^*$ obtained from full-body trajectory optimization.
-The trajectory optimization assumes jumping from flat and hard ground with point foot contact.
-We generated various jumping trajectories to different targets under different ground disturbances (e.g., blocks under the robot feet with random height) to obtain a diverse dataset for training.
+\rebut{For model learning, we directly collect state-control trajectories from hardware experiments by implementing}\redst{To collect state-control trajectories for residual dynamics learning, we implemented} an MPC controller with the nominal dynamics model \eqref{eq:discrete_nominal_model} and a reference body trajectory $\bfx^*$ obtained from full-body TO.
+The TO assumes jumping from flat and hard ground with point foot contact.
+We generated various jumps \redst{trajectories} to different targets under different \redst{ground}disturbances (e.g., blocks under the robot feet with random height) to obtain a diverse dataset.